maz222/Koji-Picross-Game/README.md

 There is a `Game` component, where you will want to place the init/destroy functions. `componentDidMount` and `componentWillUnmount` would be handy places to do this.

+## Functions

+The following functions are passed to the `Game` component.
+From there, you can pass them to a game instance, expose them globally, etc.

+`setAppView`: Use this to set the app view.
+Primarily, you will only want to set it to `postGame`, to trigger the post game screen from inside your game
+`setScore`: Use this to set the score for submission to the leaderboard `setOutcome`: Use this to set the outcome of the game, either `win` or `lose`, which will allow for conditional rendering on the post game screen

 ## Updating

 You can pull in updates from the original Game Wrapper.